 Demobilisation was not the same as discharge.
 Even once service personnel were home, they were not yet formally discharged.
 That came later and was not quick in coming.

-My father was not completely out of the armed forces until April 1948 - see his discharge paper.
-(Click for a larger, legible version.)
+My father was not completely out of the armed forces until April 1948 - see his discharge paper below.

 My father - due to his age and poor hearing - never left England during the war.
 So I was surprised to read on his discharge certificate that he had been awarded a war medal.

-It turned out that all full-time personnel of the armed forces, wherever they were serving, so long as they had served for at least 28 days between September 1939 and September 1945 were eligible for this medal.
+All full-time personnel of the armed forces, wherever they were serving, so long as they had served for at least 28 days between September 1939 and September 1945 were eligible for the war medal.
 The British version was 36mm in diameter and struck in cupro-nickel.
 One side showed the head of King George VI and the other a triumphant lion trampling on a dragon, signifying the power of victory.